 - ADA is Cardano’s native token.
 It is used to make peer-to-peer transfers on the platform, as well as participate in the network’s staking functionality.
 Anyone that holds and trades ADA can be considered a validator.

 - It follows a Proof-of-Stake consensus to verify the financial transactions.

 - Cardano chain can process as many as 257 transactions per second (TPS).

 Cardano is an emerging blockchain platform and has an advantage over other blockchains because of its scientific foundation.
 With the roadmap that the Cardano team has planned out, it is bound to revolutionize cryptocurrency networks in the blockchain industry.
 But it is still in its early days, a lot depends on the execution of the vision.

 While its initial use case is as a cryptocurrency, Cardano’s blockchain intends to expand beyond coins into a control layer that will provide services absent in the cryptocurrency ecosystem today.
-Cardano is a valuable project and has a lot of potential considering it pulls off what it claims to.
+Cardano is a valuable project and has a lot of potentials considering it pulls off what it claims to.

-ImmuneBytes is facilitating blockchain security audits by employing the use of cutting-edge techniques on smart contracts and decentralized applications.
+ImmuneBytes is facilitating blockchain smart contract audit services by employing the use of cutting-edge techniques on smart contracts and decentralized applications.
 We have a team of experienced security professionals who are adept at their niches and provide innovative solutions and consultation.
 So far we have worked on 155+ blockchain start-ups on different blockchain frameworks, with clients spread across the globe, and are continually unfolding ourselves to make this decentralized movement thrive.